bwoodsend/polycotylus/README.rst

 Development status
 ..................

-This project is not complete.
-It is not available on PyPI.
+This project is missing some key functionality that I'd consider it needs before going on PyPI.
 To use this project as it is right now, install ``polycotylus`` from version control (instructions below).
-It does have documentation but that documentation is not on readthedocs – you'll need to build that from source too:
+It does have (what I like to think of as comprehensive) documentation but it needs to be built from source too:

 .. code-block:: bash

     git clone git@github.com:bwoodsend/polycotylus
     cd polycotylus
+    # Maybe create and activate a virtual environment
     pip install -e .
     pip install -r docs/requirements.txt
     cd docs